spdx/spdx-spec/README.md

 The branches in use are:
 - main - This will always be the latest released specification.
-- develop - This branch will be where the active development for the next major or minor version will take place.
-Once relased, the develop branch will be merged into the main branch.
+- `develop` - This branch will be where the active development for the next major or minor version takes place.
+Once released, the `develop` branch will be merged into the `main` branch.
 - support/x.y - These branches will be long lived and contain any updates to a minor version of the specification.
 Additions such as translations can be added to the support branch.  x.y represents the major/minor version.
 Once any changes are accepted and released, the support branch will be tagged and merged into both the develop and main branches.
 - general feature or fix branches - there may be feature branches made for specific enhancements or fixes to the spec.
 These will be short lived and merged into either a support branch or the develop branch.